 An out-of-balance or depleted ECS can cause negative symptoms.
 Supplementing with CBD raises levels of anandamide and helps to relieve symptoms by providing vital support to a depleted ECS.
-Increasing levels of anandamide has a direct link with restoring balance to the body.
+Increased levels of anandamide have a direct link to restoring balance within the body.
 The amount of CBD required to restore balance to the ECS varies with each individual and is dependent on how deficient you are of endocannabinoids.
-By taking CBD everyday, it allows your endocannabinoids to build up and supports a better functioning ECS.
+By taking CBD every day, it allows your endocannabinoids to build up and supports a better functioning ECS.

 Should I take CBD in the morning?

 There is no ideal time of day to take CBD since it works best cumulatively over time.
 However, some find that taking it at different times of day may produce different effects.
 Many find that an ideal CBD dosage can produce a mildly energizing effect.
 Those who experience the energizing effect may prefer to take CBD in the morning after waking up.

 Depending on your method of consumption and individual body composition, the acute effects of CBD generally last between 4-12 hours.
 Because of this, some users prefer to split their dosage throughout the day and may take CBD 1-3 times a day.
 Some CBD users report taking the second dose in the afternoon after their energy levels start to lag.

 Should I take CBD in the evening?